dascritch/cpu-audio/INSTALL.md

 }
 ```

-You can try playing with our [live configurator tool](LIVE.md), event it isn't perfect yet.
+You can try playing with our [live configurator tool](LIVE.md), to build a HTML and CSS canvas.

 Attributes references